maximilian-sprengholz/fem-lit-review/docs/appendix.md

 ![Nativity and gender gaps in labor force participation rates by country, 2019](){#fig:dd_2019_lfp class="dummy"}

 <p class="fignote">
 Age 15-64.
 Immigrants include all immigrants for which there is data available, irrespective of origin.
 Markers represent the values obtained by subtracting the comparison group value from the value for immigrant women.
-The grey area marks countries that make up southern Europe (SE) according to our definition.
+The dashed vertical lines separate northern-western Europe (NWE) on the left, southern Europe (SE) in the center, and central and eastern Europe (CEE) on the right.
 Lighter shades of markers represent the Eurostat flag 'low reliability'.<br />
 Source: [Eurostat](https://ec.europa.eu/eurostat/web/products-datasets/product?code=lfsa_argacob)
 </p>
 </div>